JohanRimez/ZigFlowers/Readme.txt

 CODING:

-In order for VS Code/Codium to run smoothly with the Zig Language Server (ZLS) in both Windows and Linux, the C-library and the SDL-library header files are first exported to a common import file "SDLimport.zig" (UTF-8) as a preparatory step (you may want to locate the header files first and adapt the below commands first).
+In order for VS Code/Codium to run smoothly with the Zig Language Server (ZLS) in both Windows and Linux, the C-library and the SDL-library header files are first exported to a common import file "SDLimport.zig" (important: UTF-8) as a preparatory step (you may want to locate the header files first and adapt the below commands first).
 I consider this file to be put in the source directory.

 target specific: